dfreeman500/Hangman-Ressurected-Javascript/README.md

 Future Directions:
 * Add a game state option to undo guesses.
 * Have word lists stored on a server.
-API or user input could help detect non words or add words not on the list.
-This would move toward the goal of guessing all-and only all of possible English words given junk data in the large catch-all word list.
+APIs or user input could help detect non words or add words not on the list.
+This would move toward the goal of guessing all-and only all possible English words.
+Given the "junk" data in the large catch-all word list there would need to be a lot of work done.
+* Increase speed of retrieval